5 -- Unbolt the Front Cover Plate, so that you can remove the Lube Lines going to the Clutch Bearing Quill that supports that end of the Crankshaft.

 --- Note!
 Your Machinist may Cry about not being able to Machine Crankshaft with

-It Can Be Done, as the Photo Below will Show, though it is certainly harder!
+as the Photos Below will Show, though it is certainly more Difficult!